-\The views expressed here are my own and not those of the American Action Forum.
-I thank Christopher Holt and Tara O'Neill Hayes for their assistance.
+The views expressed here are my own and not those of the American Action Forum.
+I am indebted to my colleagues Christopher Holt and Tara O'Neill Hayes for their assistance.

-Chairman Grassley, Ranking Member Wyden, and members of the committee, thank you for the opportunity to testify today on the matter of drug prices.
-I hope to make four basic points:
+Chairman Doggett, Ranking Member Nunes, and members of the committee, thank you for the opportunity to testify today on the matter of drug prices.
+I hope to make four basic points.

-- 1. The term "rising drug costs" is riddled with ambiguity; list prices, net prices, out-ofpocket prices, development costs, and total spending on drugs have displayed very different patterns over time. - 2.
-There is rising demand for pharmacological therapies driven by an aging population, chronic disease and the development of specialty drugs. - 3.
-In the face of rising demand, the only way to reduce prices is to increase supply and heighten competition. - 4.
-In thinking about policy actions, it is important to recognize first existing policies that exacerbate price increases.
-In addition, many popular proposals are unlikely to be beneficial.
+- 1. The term "rising drug costs" is riddled with ambiguity; list prices, net prices, out-of-pocket prices, development costs, and total spending on drugs have displayed very different patterns over time. - 2.
+There is rising demand for pharmacological therapies driven by an aging population, chronic disease, and the development of specialty drugs. - 3.
+In the face of rising demand, the only way to reduce prices efficiently is to increase supply and heighten competition. - 4.
+In thinking about policy actions, it is important first to recognize existing policies that exacerbate price increases.
+Unfortunately, several popular proposals avoid this step and are unlikely to be beneficial.